elenasamuylova/drafts/llm_course.md

 But things get more complex with LLM-powered applications.
 Instead of predicting a single outcome, these systems often help write text, summarize articles, translate languages, etc. And in these cases, there isn’t always one "correct" answer.

 Instead, you're often dealing with a range of possible responses — some better than others.
-Quality also often involves more subjective criteria, like **tone**, **clarity**, **helpfulness**.
+Quality also often involves more subjective criteria, like tone, clarity, helpfulness.
 For example:

-- If an AI generates code, how do you know it's not only correct, but also secure and efficient?
+- If an AI writes an email, how do you know it’s not just correct, but actually moves the conversation forward or resolves the issue?
-- If an AI answers questions about your company's internal processes, how can you be sure it is accurate, up-to-date and is genuinely helpful to the user?
+- If an AI answers questions about internal processes, how do you know it's accurate, up-to-date, and truly useful?

 These kinds of tasks are what make generative systems so powerful — you can automate entirely new kinds of work.
 But this also adds significant complexity when it comes to evaluation.

-> In this guide, we’ll explore how to evaluate AI systems built with large language models — from development to real-world monitoring.
+*In this guide, we’ll explore how to evaluate AI systems built with large language models — from development to real-world monitoring.*

 # Chapter 1: Basics of AI system evaluation

-In this chapter, we introduce two major types of AI tasks — **predictive (discriminative)** and **generative** — and explain how they shape the evaluation process.
+In this chapter, we introduce different types of AI tasks — and explain how they shape the evaluation process.
 We also briefly cover how predictive systems are typically evaluated to learn from existing foundations.

 ## Discriminative vs Generative tasks